 10. Pools of ‘Ohe’o

 A collection of about 20 waterfalls and pools in the ‘Ohe’o Gulch.
-Lots of folks on Tripadvisor are salty, because, while you used to be able to swim in these pools, the pools are now inaccessible (the system used to detect flashfloods here has been broken for a solid year or so).
+Lots of folks on Tripadvisor are salty, because, while you used to be able to swim in these pools, they’re now inaccessible (the system used to detect flashfloods here has been broken for a solid year or so).
 Still worth it, in my opinion!

 11. Pipiwai Trail